Tahlequah, Oklahoma: Colleges

 Northeastern State University is the oldest institution of higher learning in the state of Oklahoma as well as one of the oldest institutions of higher learning west of the Mississippi River.
 Tahlequah is home to the capital of the Cherokee Nation of Oklahoma and about 25 percent of the students at NSU identify themselves as American Indian.
 The university has many courses focused on Native American linguistics, and offers Cherokee language Education as a major.
 Cherokee can be studied as a second language, and some classes are taught in Cherokee for first language speakers as well.

+The Oklahoma State University Center for Health Sciences (OSU-CHS) maintains a branch campus for its College of Osteopathic Medicine in affiliation with the Cherokee Nation.
+It is the first Native American tribally-affiliated medical school in the United States.
+Part of the school's mission is to increase access to healthcare in rural areas of Oklahoma, where there are significant populations of tribal citizens.

 Culture

 Cherokee National Supreme Court Museum

 The building that once housed the Supreme Court of the Cherokee Nation has been converted into a museum, the Cherokee National Supreme Court Museum and is open to the public.
 It reportedly is the oldest public building in Oklahoma.
 It was constructed on the southeast corner of the town square by James S. Pierce in 1844.
-The first chief justice of the Cherokee Nation, John Martin (judge) (1784–1840) held court here.
+The first chief justice of the Cherokee Nation, John Martin held court here.
 The printing press for the early-day Cherokee Phoenix newspaper was also located in this building, and a reproduction of the press and the newsroom can be seen here.